Roy Rogers (basketball)

-Roy Lee Rogers Jr. (born August 19, 1973) is an American professional basketball coach and former player who is an assistant coach for the Portland Trail Blazers of the National Basketball Association (NBA).
+Roy Lee Rogers Jr. (born August 19, 1973) is an American professional basketball coach and former player who most recently served as an assistant coach for the Portland Trail Blazers of the National Basketball Association (NBA).
 He played college basketball for Alabama and was a first-round selection of the Vancouver Grizzlies in the 1996 NBA draft.
 Rogers played four seasons in the NBA with the Grizzlies, Boston Celtics, Toronto Raptors and Denver Nuggets.
 He also played in Russia, Italy and Poland.

 Rogers started his NBA coaching career as an assistant with the New Jersey Nets in 2008.
 He has also served as an assistant coach for the Boston Celtics, Detroit Pistons, Washington Wizards, Houston Rockets, Chicago Bulls and Los Angeles Clippers.

 College career

 Rogers played his college hoops at Alabama under coach David Hobbs.

 He tied the NCAA record for blocks in a game with 14 against Georgia on Feb.
 10, 1996 and is second all-time in the Crimson Tide basketball record book for career blocked shots with 266.

-Rogers was named first team All-SEC for the 1995-1996 season when he averaged 13.5 points per game, 9.3 rebounds per game and 4.9 blocks per game.
+Rogers was named first team All-SEC for the 1995–1996 season when he averaged 13.5 points per game, 9.3 rebounds per game and 4.9 blocks per game.

 Professional career

-Rogers, a 6' 9" power forward from the University of Alabama, was selected with the 22nd overall pick in the 1996 NBA Draft by the Vancouver Grizzlies.
+Rogers, a 6' 9" power forward from the University of Alabama, was selected with the 22nd overall pick in the 1996 NBA draft by the Vancouver Grizzlies.
 He was traded to the Boston Celtics one season later for Tony Massenburg and a second-round draft pick.
 Just before the 1998 All-Star break, he was traded to the Toronto Raptors, with Dee Brown, Chauncey Billups, and John Thomas in a deal that sent Zan Tabak, Kenny Anderson, and Popeye Jones.
 He was then traded to the Houston Rockets, along with two first round draft picks in exchange for Kevin Willis.
 He was later sent to the Chicago Bulls, along with a 1999 second-round pick, in a deal for Scottie Pippen, but was waived by them after appearing in one game.
 He appeared in 137 NBA games between 1996 and 2000, averaging 4.8 points per game.
 He last played professionally in 2003 in Poland.